What makes a theme, a theme?

 With the different header modes you are likely going to want to customize how the header looks in each mode.
 For example in sticky mode you’ll likely want to reduce the height of the header and perhaps give the header a background color, in overlap mode you way want to color the nav text white and swap out a white logo.
 To accomplish this you will edit your header in the Page Builder, and then duplicate that row.
 Assuming you want the first row to be the ‘inline’ mode row you’d customize it for that mode as you see fit.
 Assuming you want the second row to be the ‘sticky’ mode row you’d customize it for that mode as you see fit.
 The trick is then to show/hide the rows depending on which mode is enabled and that’s accomplished by adding a few special classes to the row-

 The classes behave as they are named.
 In the example above, if the first row you only want displayed on ‘inline’ mode you’d add a ‘header-hide-when-sticky’ class to that row.
 If your second row is only to be used on ‘sticky’ mode you’d add a ‘header-hide-when-inline’ class to that row.

 The new theme makes use of the menu module, a highly configurable module that allows you to tweak nearly any aspect of the menu.
 Menus created with the menu module are automatically mobile-friendly and support a few variations of the mobile layout- hamburger menu, dropdown, or a vertical list.

-Our older themes had badge designs that changed on a per theme basis, if we’re going to have one theme to rule them all you’ll need a way to customize how a badge looks.
-You can now tweak nearly any aspect of the badges or forgo the badges entered in Site Options entirely and add your own.
-Manually added badges can be styled on a per badge basis.
-Ever wanted to make a single badge a different color without custom CSS?
-You finally can.
+Our older themes had different badge designs, if you’re going to have one theme to rule them all you’ll need a way to customize how a badge looks.
+You can now tweak nearly any aspect of the badges or forgo the badges entered in Site Options and add your own.